Squarespace Review (2025) — The Key Pros and Cons to Consider

 All three are available for both iOS and Android.

 The ‘Squarespace’ app is the main one you’ll need to use for managing your site on the move — it lets you edit pages and posts, view Squarespace analytics and manage orders using a mobile device.
-This has been well received by both iOS users (who rate it 4.6 stars out of 5) and Android rate it pretty highly too (at 4 out of 5).
+This has been well received by both iOS and Android users, who have rated it 4.7 and 4.6 out of 5 respectively.

 The Squarespace scheduling apps are designed to let you facilitate or manage appointments via your site (as their name suggests, these are powered by Acuity).